Maatony/exam_with_history/README.md

 Hungary with the age over 40.

 (BONUS) Write an SQL query to find an average age of all the applicants from Hungary.

+SELECT name, country
+FROM applicants
+LEFT JOIN countries ON applicants.country_id = countries.id
+WHERE country = 'Hungary' AND age > 40;